Zaffreaqua/StrangeNewWorlds/README.md

 The system is positioned 90 degrees above the home/stock system and lies about 4.3 kerbal light years away, or 0.43 real-scale light years away.

-**COMPATIBILITY**
+## REQUIRED MODS

+Kopernicus: https://forum.kerbalspaceprogram.com/index.php?/topic/200143-181-1111-kopernicus-stable-branch-last-updated-march-14th-2021/

+### OPTIONAL/RECOMMENDED MODS

+If you want to take a route that's less of a hassle, try wormholes with KopEx!
+Kopernicus Expansion Continued-er: https://forum.kerbalspaceprogram.com/index.php?/topic/195844-19-111-kopernicus-expansion-continued-er/

+If you want to get there the old fashioned way, I recommend Blueshift, KSPIE, or Far Future Technologies with Cavlin's buffed ISP patch.
+Oh, and Better Timewarp for your convenience. :P

+If you want a nice home that meshes well with this system, try Beyond Home.
+If you want to give the lone Polaris system some friends, you cannot go wrong with Extrasolar and Galaxies Unbound.

+### COMPATIBILITY

 Being a mod that adds a new system away from the home system, Strange New Worlds should be compatible with most system replacers and other system-adding mods.
 Is it compatible with OPM you ask?
 Install it and find out. ;)

-**REQUIRED MODS**

-Kopernicus: https://forum.kerbalspaceprogram.com/index.php?/topic/200143-181-1111-kopernicus-stable-branch-last-updated-march-14th-2021/

-OPTIONAL/RECOMMENDED MODS

-Kopernicus Expansion Continued-er: https://forum.kerbalspaceprogram.com/index.php?/topic/195844-19-111-kopernicus-expansion-continued-er/

-**CREDITS**
+## CREDITS
 A special thanks to...
 -Gregrox	-	For his amazing star tutorial and otherwise making me feel at home in the planet modding community shortly after I joined.
 -Adstriduum	-	For inspiration, support, and camaraderie.